EMS Duty Physician (EDP) Team *

 Each bike team carries a multitude of first aid equipment including bandages and dressings.
 They also carry diagnostic equipment like pulse oximeters, blood pressure monitoring equipment, and blood glucose monitors.
 In addition, each bike team is equipped with an AED to provide the ability to quickly provide a shock in cardiac arrest.

 Members of the EMS bike team receive additional training on the use of the bikes and their equipment.
-Members come from all the City’s volunteer rescue squads.
+This team is comprised of members from the 10 volunteer rescue squads.

 Search and Rescue Team *

-Commanded by Captain John Best, the Search and Rescue Team provides specially trained and equipped search and rescue personnel to assist police in the search and rescue of lost or non-violent person(s); to apply special procedures and search techniques for locating and removing patients from hazards.
+Commanded by Captain John Best, the Search and Rescue Team provides specially trained and equipped search and rescue personnel to assist police in the search and rescue of lost or non-violent person(s).
+This team applies special procedures and search techniques for locating and removing patients from hazards.

 For training, K9 handlers incorporate specific scent problems over a variety of obstacles and terrains.
 Typical training incorporates having the dogs track two to three old scents in a variety of conditions.
 In order to keep these dogs operationally ready, handlers must train these dogs at least 3 to 4 times a week.